Important facts

 The frequency depends on legal requirements, internal company guidelines and the company's risk profile.
 In many industries, annual or semi-annual audits are common, especially in finance, healthcare or certified management systems.
 Companies with a high pace of change or increased risk should audit more frequently to stay on track.
 In addition, ad hoc audits may be required at any time.

-An audit is a systematic, process-oriented inspection procedure with the aim of identifying conformity and potential for improvement.
-An inspection is usually selective, focused on specific objects or activities and is more of a snapshot.
-While the audit often generates comprehensive reports and action plans, the inspection aims to make immediate findings.
-Both procedures can complement each other, but take different approaches.
+An audit is a systematic, process-oriented review procedure aimed at identifying compliance and opportunities for improvement.
+An inspection is usually ad hoc, focused on specific objects or activities, and tends to provide a snapshot of the current situation.
+While an audit often results in comprehensive reports and action plans, an inspection aims to make immediate findings.
+Both procedures can complement each other, but they follow different approaches.

 Audits are an important tool for reviewing environmental, social and governance (ESG) criteria.
 They help companies to systematically evaluate and implement legal requirements, voluntary standards and sustainability goals.
 Audits make a particularly valuable contribution to the disclosure of ESG key figures or the preparation of sustainability reports.
 They strengthen credibility with investors and stakeholders and promote correct external communication.